openaps/docs/Building-a-system/recommendation-engine.md

 # Phase 2: Recommendation Engine

+Phase 2 focuses on developing a suitable algorithm to recommend changes to insulin dosages.
+This is essentially a practice closed-loop system, with you completing the loop.
+This can be performed in real time or by using historical data and making retroactive suggestions.
+Pay special attention to situations where CGM readings are not smooth or there are issues with data connectivity or fidelity.

-If you haven't already done so, this is also an excellent time to calibrate your inputs—ISF, CR, basal rates, etc.
+If you haven't already done so, this is also an excellent time to calibrate your inputs, such as insulin sensitivity factor (ISF), carbohydrate ratio (CR), basal rates, et cetera.

 * Upon Completion
     * Have a set of algorithms designed to control blood glucose via temp basals
     * Have patient-specific inputs required for these algorithms
-    * Have those algorithms coded so as to take the data collection built in Phase I as input
+    * Have those algorithms coded so as to take the data collection built in Phase 1 as input
     * Have the code output recommendations as to how it would change temp basal rates
     * Have the ability to utilize code on real-time and historical data to evaluate efficacy
     * Have implemented, tested, and tuned one or more set of algorithms and be able to help others do the same